 Your exciting career in culinary management starts here.
-With our outstanding facilities and focus on real-world learning, we will equip you with all the technical, practical and managerial skills you need.
+With a focus on real-world learning, we will equip you with all the technical, practical and managerial skills you need.

 - Choose to complete your degree in three years or make the most of a placement year in industry between your second and final years

 - Prepare for dynamic careers in world-renowned kitchens, restaurants and hotels: our graduates have gone on to success with top names like Belmond Le Manoir aux Quat’Saisons, Claridge’s and Gleneagles

 - You may have the opportunity to work on a wide range of events from weddings and banquets to graduation ceremonies and conferences

 - Develop supervisory and management abilities alongside your technical skills as a culinary professional

 - Reach high professional standards on a course accredited by the Institute of Hospitality (IoH)

 - Become a member of hosco, the world's leading hospitality careers network for students and graduates

 Please note that this course will be based at our Buxton Campus until September 2022.
 If you are commencing your studies in September 2020, you will study years 1 and 2 at our Buxton Campus, and year 3 at our Derby Campus.
 If you are commencing your studies in September 2021 you will study year 1 at our Buxton Campus and years 2 and 3 at our Derby Campus.

 5thfor Hospitality, Events & Tourism*